 Vegetarians and vegans will be happy to know that Margate, Broadstairs and Ramsgate has a growing number of cafés, restaurants and takeaways offering meat and dairy-free pizza, pasta, cakes and more...tempting for flexitarians too.
 In fact, if you've been inspired to try ‘Veganuary’ or ‘meat-free Mondays’ as a kinder, more sustainable, planet-friendly and healthy diet choice, you won't be disappointed in Thanet!

 6. Buy antique and pre-loved items and gifts

-Another quick tip is to escape the throwaway society and follow the buzz for recycled, upcycled and pre-loved items and gifts when you indulge in some retail therapy.
+Another quick tip is to avoid the habits of the fast-fashion throw-away society, and follow the buzz for recycled, upcycled and pre-loved items and gifts when you indulge in some retail therapy.

 Hunt for storied treasures at Petticoat Lane Emporium in Ramsgate where 200 traders sell vintage, collectable and antique goods.
 Or rummage for old-fashioned and unusual furniture, architectural salvage, artworks, china and every bygone imaginable at ‘restorers’ heaven’ Scott’s Furniture Mart in Margate.
 To name just two Aladdin’s caves.